 SLP is a leadership program to promote and demonstrate positive leadership actions.
 As a member of SLP, students should abide by the school code of conduct.
 If the student violates any portion of the code of conduct, it will be up to their principal whether they can continue in SLP.

-At all SLP events, being engaged and participating is important to personal growth.
+At all SLP events, engagement and participation are important to personal growth.
 At SLP students are expected to be respectful to others in paying attention during tours, workshops and assemblies, not using their cellphone and/or earbuds and headphones.

-Community service is a major part of leadership and understanding your community.
-Students must complete four hours of Community Service while in the program.
+Community service is a major part of leadership and understanding the community.
+Students must complete four hours of community service while in the program.
 Participation in SLP Serves will satisfy this requirement.

 SLP Advisers